sascocl/osticket-plugin-api-faq/README.md

 - category_name
 - category_url

-You can pass 2 variables via GET (in the URL):
+You can pass 4 variables via GET (in the URL):

+- q = query text for searching
+- c = root category from where to make the search
 - search_in_answer = 1 will search inside answer column (by default disabled)
 - search_mode = natural will search with "IN NATURAL LANGUAGE MODE" of FULL TEXT SEARCH (by default: BOOLEAN MODE)